mbaytas/HoloLensUDP/README.md

 4) Observe that UDPCommunication_Listener and UDPCommunication_Sender are instances of the same UDPCommunication prefab.

 5) Read and try to make sense of the previous section.
+If you fail, Google the following: Unity tutorials, UDP communication, HoloLens tutorials.

 ## Tips

 - I found it preferable to set up different listeners and senders for different concerns/streams, rather than having only one of each to handle everything.

-This project is derived from my work with [Qualisys AB](http://www.qualisys.com/), the [HAPPERN research group at Koç University](https://happern.ku.edu.tr/), and the [t2i Interaction Laboratory at Chalmers University of Technology](http://t2i.se/).
+This is derived from my work with [Qualisys AB](http://www.qualisys.com/), the [HAPPERN research group at Koç University](https://happern.ku.edu.tr/), and the [t2i Interaction Laboratory at Chalmers University of Technology](http://t2i.se/).